 One of the world’s first petascale computers

-Yellowstone’s peak performance was rated at 1.51 petaflops, had a sustained computational capacity that was over thirty times that of its predecessor system, Bluefire, and was NCAR's first petascale computer.
+Yellowstone’s peak performance was rated at 1.51 petaflops and the system was NCAR's first petascale computer.
 A "petascale computer" is a system that can perform complex calculations at a rate exceeding 1 petaflops (1 million billion floating-point operations per second), and this is typically measured by running the LINPACK benchmark across the entire system.
 This benchmark is used by the Top 500 list of the world's largest supercomputers.
 The world’s first petascale computer, the IBM "Roadrunner" system at Los Alamos National Laboratory, went into service in the summer of 2008, and Yellowstone went into production just over four years later.

 Yellowstone was so large and required so much power and cooling that it the NCAR Mesa Lab Computing Facility in Boulder, Colorado, could not accommodate it.
 CISL had foreseen this trend in supercomputing technology and the limitations of the Mesa Lab's facility a decade in advance and built the NWSC to house NCAR’s first petascale computer.

-Yellowstone was an IBM iDataPlex supercomputer comprised of 4,536 IBM dx360 M4 nodes, each containing dual Intel Xeon E5-2650 (Sandy Bridge EP) processors and thirty-two gigabytes of DDR3-1600 memory.
+Yellowstone was an IBM iDataPlex supercomputer comprising 4,536 IBM dx360 M4 nodes, each containing dual Intel Xeon E5-2650 (Sandy Bridge EP) processors and 32 gigabytes of DDR3-1600 memory.
 It had a Mellanox FDR InfiniBand interconnect, configured in a single-plane full fat-tree topology.
-Physically, Yellowstone was comprised of sixty-three "double-wide" interconnected cabinets which occupied nearly 2,000 square feet of the NWSC computer room floor; the cabinets were arranged in four 64-foot long rows, with a partial fifth row of cabinets.
+Physically, Yellowstone consisted of 63 "double-wide" interconnected cabinets that occupied nearly 2,000 square feet of the NWSC computer room floor.
+The cabinets were arranged in four 64-foot rows and a partial fifth row of cabinets.

 Yellowstone was augmented by a trio of data-analysis and visualization systems (Caldera, Geyser and Pronghorn) and NCAR's Globally Accessible Data Environment (GLADE), which was built upon an IBM GPFS-based high-performance data storage system.